EPM lessons for the finance team

 There is no doubt that the advent of rolling forecasts and the discipline around these is beneficial.
 Businesses should continually revisit their operations to gain the most up to date picture of how their business is changing in the face of a changing market and business dynamics enabling more time sensitive decisions and potentially better management of risks.

-One specific challenge here I think for the finance team is understanding fixed versus proportional costs and modelling these (and then explaining them to the operational end users!).
+One specific challenge here I think for the finance team is understanding fixed versus proportional costs and modeling these (and then explaining them to the operational end users!).
 In a world of rolling forecasts this is particularly key.

 Larry White is the executive director of the Resource Consumption Accounting Institute.
 Previously, he was a senior business advisor in Deloitte’s US Federal Government Practice.